nigeltiany/firebase_chat_support/README.md

 # generate static project
 $ npm run generate
 ```

+One Chat Agent required on the firebase database

 For detailed explanation on how things work, check out the [Nuxt.js](https://github.com/nuxt/nuxt.js) and [Vuetify.js](https://vuetifyjs.com/) documentation.